Application for Undergraduate Admission

 Applicants who enter any program at Marquette University with non-degree status may later apply for degree status, as either full time or part time through the Office of Undergraduate Admissions, according to the deadlines for the term.
-This application will not be considered for any student with an outstanding balance of $3,000 or more already owed the university, Various criteria may be considered by the colleges during the review of the student’s request for a status change, including, but not limited to: current Grade Point Average, cumulative Grade Point Average, prior academic record and prior academic misconduct issues.
-Students having earned a degree at Marquette and wish to continue the semester after the degree was earned, or return at a later semester, follow the readmission policies of the university.
-(See Readmission to the University in this section of this bulletin.)
+An application is not considered for any student with an outstanding balance of $3,000 or more already owed the university.
+Various criteria may be considered by the colleges during the review of the student’s request for a status change, including, but not limited to: current Grade Point Average, cumulative Grade Point Average, prior academic record and prior academic misconduct issues.
+Students having earned a degree at Marquette and wish to continue the term after the degree was earned, or return at a later term, follow the readmission policies of the university.
+(See Readmission to the university in this section of this bulletin.)

 Admission of Non-immigrant Students

-International students who ultimately enroll at Marquette will also be required to report to OIE as soon as they arrive at the university, when the office will provide advising and specialized orientation programs.
-OIE’s administrators are also the Designated School Officials (DSOs), and students with certain visa statuses will need the involvement of OIE in many federal procedures such as extension of stay in the United States, return to the country after a visit abroad, employment and practical training applications, and allowance for part-time enrollment in certain situations.
+International students who ultimately enroll at Marquette are required to report to OIE as soon as they arrive at the university.
+The office provides advising and specialized orientation programs for international students.
+OIE’s administrators are also the Designated School Officials (DSOs) and Responsible Officers (ROs) for students with F-1 and J-1 visa statuses.
+Students with certain visa statuses need the involvement of OIE in many federal procedures such as extension of stay in the United States, return to the country after a visit abroad, employment and practical training applications and allowance for part-time enrollment in certain situations.

 Readmission to the University

-Note: In no case will a former student’s degree/major/minor/concentration be rescinded for the purpose of earning an additional concurrent degree and/or major and/or minor and/or concentration.
-In addition, a student may not be readmitted for the purpose of simply earning a major/minor/concentration, without a concurrent degree.
-In this case, the major or minor or concentration will not be posted to the permanent academic record; however, a notation will be made on the transcript indicating that coursework was completed for the requisite major and/or minor and/or concentration.Back To Top
+Note: In no cases are former students' degree/major/minor/concentration rescinded for the purpose of earning an additional concurrent degree and/or major and/or minor and/or concentration.
+In addition, students may not be readmitted for the sole purpose of earning a major/minor/concentration, without a concurrent degree.
+For further information, see the Graduation Record section of the Academic Regulations in this bulletin.

 Readmission to First Undergraduate Degree

-Former bachelor degree-seeking Marquette University students who wish to return after a lapse of one full term (excluding summer) or whose conditions of dismissal/withdrawal requires readmission to the university, must submit an Application for Readmission, to the Office of the Registrar located at Marquette Central.
-These students are normally held to the degree requirements in effect at the time of readmission.
+Former bachelor degree-seeking Marquette University students who wish to return after a lapse of one full term (excluding summer) or whose conditions of dismissal/withdrawal require readmission to the university, must submit an Application for Readmission, located on the Marquette Central academic forms website.

-A re-entering student who has attended any other institution since leaving Marquette must request that an official transcript from each school be sent directly to the Office of the Registrar.
-The transcript(s) must be received before the application for readmission will be considered.
-The transcript(s) must be sent directly to the Office of the Registrar by the other institution(s), or delivered electronically directly to the Office of the Registrar via a secured third party that has been verified by the sending insitution, transcript(s) will not be accepted by Marquette if routed through the student.
+Re-entering students who attended any other institution since leaving Marquette must request that an official transcript from each school be sent directly to the Office of the Registrar.
+The transcript(s) must be received before the application for readmission is considered.
+Transcript(s) must be mailed directly to the Office of the Registrar by the other institution(s), or delivered electronically directly to the Office of the Registrar via a secured third party which is verified by the sending institution.
+Transcript(s) are not accepted by Marquette if routed through the student.
 Records of applicants for readmission, including previous work at Marquette University, are subject to review and to a new evaluation of credits.